 Mobile network ecosystem

-Mobile communication in the Philippines has seen a massive growth in terms of the number of mobile phone users and subscriptions and range of mobile activity (from 2G-based communication to availing of services through online mobile applications).
-This is despite the deeply entrenched duopoly in the telecommunications industry – a duopoly that has raked immense profits for decades now (Camus, 2018) even as reports of poor or spotty service and "unfulfilled" advertising promises found their way in both informal and formal venues (Elchico, 2015).
+Mobile communication in the Philippines has seen a massive growth in terms of penetration rate (the number of people having mobile phones and mobile phone subscriptions) and range of mobile activity (from 2G-based communication to availing of services through online mobile applications).
+This is despite the deeply entrenched duopoly in the telecommunications industry – a duopoly that has raked immense profits for decades now (Camus, 2018a) even as reports of poor or spotty service and ‘unfulfilled’ advertising promises found their way in both informal and formal venues (Elchico, 2015).

 Nevertheless, mobile phone usage has become so pervasive that there are documented cases of it being used to disseminate information in far-flung indigenous communities (see for example Zapata, 2016).
-There are also documented cases of mobile phone usage among government workers at the grassroots level (eg village health workers communicating through SMS with patients and other stakeholders).
+There are also documented cases of mobile phone usage among government workers at the grassroots level (e.g. village health workers communicating through SMS with patients and other stakeholders).
 Moreover, while sluggish speeds are common in the past decade, the future may not be as bleak, based on the 2020 report of We are Social and Hootsuite.
 According to the report, average mobile internet speed jumped by 11 percent from 2018 to 2019, while the speed of fixed internet connections jumped by 34 percent.

 The digital divide that persists partly because of poor telecommunications infrastructure in the countryside is also a function of socio-economic inequalities in the country.
-In the urban Philippines, more and more people are availing of services (transportation, purchase of products, mobile banking, among others) through mobile apps.
-However, particularly in the case of mobile banking and purchase of services, the "emerging affluent" tend to use applications in an extent more than the lower income strata (based on the results of the Visa Consumer Payment Attitudes study in 2016).
+In the urban Philippines, more and more people are availing of services (transportation, purchase of products, mobile banking, among others) through mobile applications (‘apps’).
+However, particularly in the case of mobile banking and purchase of services, the ‘emerging affluent’ tend to use applications in an extent more than the lower income strata (based on the results of the Visa Consumer Payment Attitudes study in 2016).

-When using the Internet through smartphones, Filipinos tend to spend the most time on mobile messenger, followed by watching videos and playing games.
 It appears that Filipinos in general feel a constant need to connect with their networks local and abroad, especially with the increasing number of overseas Filipino workers (OFWs).
-OFWs total to about 2.3 million as of 2017 (Philippine Statistics Authority, 2018), a 61-fold increase since 1975, when the first statistics for overseas employment was recorded (International Organisation for Migration, 2013, cited by Lozada, 2013).
+OFWs total to about 2.2 million as of 2019 (Philippine Statistics Authority, 2020), a 61-fold increase since 1975, when the first statistics for overseas employment was recorded (International Organization for Migration, 2013, cited by Lozada, 2013).